 - Recipient of numerous service awards including Outstanding Service to the Community and Bar – Atlantic County Bar Association, Young Leadership Award – Federation of Jewish Agencies of Atlantic County, Humanitarian Award for Outstanding Community Service – National Conference of Christians and Jews, and Volunteer of the Year Award – Volunteer Center of Atlantic County

 Mr. Cohen has been active in numerous organizations throughout his legal career.

-For more information on personal injury or to set up a free consultation in Central and Southern New Jersey, contact Mr. Cohen at (888) 675-7607.
-You can also find Barry Cohen on Google+
+For more information on personal injury or to set up a free consultation in Central and Southern New Jersey, contact the Personal Injury Department at (888) 675-7607.

 Here are some excerpts from client testimonials about Barry Cohen.
-To read the full testimonial, click on any of the “Read more” links below.
+To read the full testimonial and testimonials of our other attorneys, click on any of the “Read more” links below.